mk-fg/reliable-discord-client-irc-daemon/README.rst

   something to a channel, as discord has no concept of "joining" for publics.
 - Everything in that /list and everything used to talk through this app are IRC channels (with #, that you /join), it doesn't use /q or /msg pretty much anywhere.
+- Channels always list at least 1 user, to avoid clients hiding ones with 0.

 ``/j #axsd.offtopic`` (/join) as you'd do with regular IRC to start shitposting there.
 Channels joins/parts in IRC side do not affect discord in any way.